-A failure by The Star to have adjusted its governance appropriately or to adequately anticipate and respond to future changes could have a material adverse impact on The Star's business model, the performance of its business and strategic objectives.
+A failure by The Star to adjust its governance appropriately or to adequately anticipate and respond to regulatory changes could have a material adverse impact on The Star's business model, the performance of its business and strategic objectives.
 The changes themselves may also have an impact on The Star's business and earnings (including ahead of their expected implementation as The Star adjusts its governance and operations accordingly).

-Reforms in NSW and Queensland have purported to override certain compensation rights for specific regulatory changes (such as reduced casino opening hours or casino duty increases and (in NSW) the loss of certain exclusivities) which rights were set out in agreements entered into by The Star with the government in each State.
-Depending on any such regulatory changes occurring (such as the proposed NSW casino duty increases described below (see the risk titled 'Potential reforms to casino duty regimes')), these reforms may have an adverse impact on The Star's financial performance and position.
+Reforms in NSW and Queensland have purported to override certain compensation rights for specific regulatory changes (such as reduced casino opening hours or casino duty increases and (in NSW) the loss of certain exclusivities) which were set out in agreements previously entered into by The Star with the government in each State.
+Depending on any such regulatory changes occurring, these reforms may have an adverse impact on The Star's financial performance and position.